 230.85 Emergency Disconnects

-This new section requires one- and two-family dwelling units to have a labelled disconnecting means installed in a readily accessible outdoor location.
+This new section requires one- and two-family dwelling units to have a labeled disconnecting means installed in a readily accessible outdoor location.

 406.9(C) Receptacles Near Bathtub and Shower Spaces